jeffreyliu20/cs142project/README.md

 - Jeffrey Liu (jliu26) - worked on qa

 Enhancements:
-    implemented the board as a numpy array
+    -implemented the board as a numpy array
+    -added bot player support to the TUI

 Improvements:
 - Game Logic: